Proximity effect and spatial Kibble-Zurek mechanism in atomic Fermi gases with inhomogeneous pairing interactions: Results and discussions

 During the iterations, we also adjust the chemical potential $\mu$ for the BdG equation to meet the fixed number of total fermions.
 Similar to the case with only fermions, different initial states have been used to confirm the ground state for both species by checking the ground-state energy using Eq.~\eqref{eq;Emix}.
 Since we focus on the case with a uniform bosonic background, we confine our parameters to $g'_{bf}<<g'_{bb}$, where the convergence to the miscible phase is found in all our trials of the initial states.
 Similar to the procedures of step-function and spatial quenches discussed above, we calculated the pair wavefunction $F(x)$ and correlation function $C(r)$ to extract the corresponding correlation lengths $\xi_F$ and $\xi_C$, respectively.

 Samples of the profiles of the density, gap function, and pair wavefunction of the step-function and spatial quenches of fermions in a boson-fermion mixture are shown in Fig.~\ref{fig:my_label}.
 For the step-function quench, we also evaluate the BCS coherence length $\xi_\Delta$ from the bulk values on the superfluid side.
 From our numerical results, we found that the inclusion of a bosonic background with uniform parameters does not alter the scaling behavior of $\xi_F$ and $\xi_C$ of the fermions.
-All the exponents from the step-function and spatial quenches of boson-fermion mixtures are within numerical accuracy the same as those without the bosons, which have been shown in Tables~\ref{table:1} and \ref{table:2}.
+All the scaling from the step-function and the exponents from the spatial quenches of boson-fermion mixtures are within numerical accuracy the same as those without the bosons, which have been shown in Figs.~\ref{fig:curvefit} (c) and ~\ref{fig:sq-scaling}.
 As shown in Fig.~\ref{fig:my_label}, this is mainly because the density profile of bosons becomes quite flat already at relatively small $g'_{bb}$, making the bosonic background basically uniform and does not further complicate the behavior of the fermions.

 Nevertheless, the phase-separation structures of boson-fermion mixtures can exhibit various inhomogeneous profiles already for binary mixtures in the presence of uniform interactions~\cite{Tom-18,BFpaper}.
 Adding inhomogeneous interactions to the fermions, such as the step-function or spatial quench of the pairing interaction studied here, is expected to lead to richer structures.
 Extracting the correlation lengths in such highly inhomogeneous setups will be a challenge and await future research.